 - Changing to or from "Pass/No Pass" requires using MyRED to change the grading option, or processing a "Schedule Adjustment Form" with the Office of the University Registrar, 107 Canfield Administration Building South.

 - For undergraduates, the University maximum of 24 "Pass" credit hours and/or college and department limits will apply.
 These limits do not include courses offered on a "Pass/No Pass" basis only.
-Consult your advisor or the Undergraduate Bulletin for restrictions on the number of "Pass" hours you can apply toward your degree.
+Consult your advisor or the Undergraduate Catalog for restrictions on the number of "Pass" hours you can apply toward your degree.

 - The "Pass/No Pass" grading option cannot be used for the removal of "C-", "D+", "D", "D-", or "F" grade factors.

 - "Pass/No Pass" option for Graduate Students: See Academic Standards for information concerning the graduate pass/no pass grade option.